 The Pupu Rangi Nature Sanctuary is currently collaborating with the following organizations:

-The Department of Conservation and the Pupu Rangi Nature Sanctuary have signed a five year Management Agreement that formalizes the excellent collaboration between the two organizations.
-Our volunteers are performing a number of biodiversity conservation tasks contributing to the protection of the Trounson Kauri Park.
-During the 2017 season, our volunteers have contributed over 1000 hours of effort to the Trounson Kauri Park conservation efforts.
-We are also excited to be able to work in another DOC-managed forest in which the rare kokako lives.
+The Department of Conservation and the Pupu Rangi Nature Sanctuary have signed their second five year Management Agreement that formalizes the excellent collaboration between the two organizations.
+Our volunteers are performing a number of biodiversity conservation tasks contributing to the protection of the Trounson Kauri Park and Waipoua Forest.
+Yearly, our volunteers contribute over 1000 hours of effort to the DOC conservation efforts.

 Sunrise at the Pupu Rangi Nature Sanctuary